-by Marisabel Caballero, Global Technical Manager Poultry, and Ivan Ilić, Market Service Manager, EW Nutrition
+By Marisabel Caballero, Global Technical Manager Poultry, and Ivan Ilić, Global Manager Technical Product Applications, EW Nutrition

 Modern large-scale feed mills operate extremely efficiently and have few variable costs that could be reduced to lower the total cost of the final feed (Stark, 2012).
 In light of worrying energy price hikes, feed producers, however, should reduce their electricity use per unit produced, to maintain profitability.
 Find out how optimizing the feed mill’s moisture management increases feed quality while decreasing the energy required to produce it.

 Due to climatic challenges, variability in raw material quality, and technical constraints, it can be challenging for feed producers to stabilize the water content in compound feed across time, raw material batches or even different machinery.